Can you use acupuncture to bring on labour?

 How to bring on labour?

-Acupuncture and acupressure are also often considered at this stage.
+Acupuncture and acupressure are also often considered when women are wondering how to encourage labour.
 Unfortunately, the available scientific evidence when it comes to these methods of induction is also of generally poor quality, and much more research is needed before any claims of 'proof' are made.
 So despite the long history of acupuncture and acupressure being used in this way, for the time being the evidence is largely anecdotal.
 I've had several women report back to me after 'induction' treatments who have been convinced the acupuncture kick-started their labour, but they were all beyond full-term so it's hard to draw firm conclusions.

 Acupressure protocol prior to medical induction